-Prior to setting 2014 compensation for our executive officers, as described in further detail under "Executive Compensation-Compensation Discussion and Analysis," the Compensation Committee engaged an independent compensation consultant, Frederic W. Cook & Co, Inc. ("FW Cook"), to conduct a competitive review of target cash compensation levels for our executive officers.
+The Compensation Committee has engaged an independent compensation consultant, Frederic W. Cook & Co, Inc. ("FW Cook"), to provide advice in connection with its decisions regarding executive compensation, as described in further detail under "Executive Compensation - Compensation Discussion and Analysis."
+In 2015, the Compensation Committee engaged FW Cook to provide advice in connection with its consideration of potential changes to our long-term incentive compensation program.
+The Compensation Committee did not implement such changes in 2015.
 The Compensation Committee has assessed the independence of FW Cook pursuant to SEC rules and NYSE listing standards and concluded that FW Cook's work for the Compensation Committee does not raise any conflict of interest.
-Except for this engagement, the Compensation Committee did not otherwise retain a compensation consultant for purposes of determining executive officer and director compensation for 2014, and FW Cook did not provide any other services to our company.
+Except for this engagement, the Compensation for 2015, and FW Cook did not provide any other services to our company.